¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Your Compliance Documents, All in One Place

 Stop wasting time hunting for compliance documents.
 For contractors, facility managers, and lighting specifiers, getting the right paperwork is not just administrative—it's a critical path to project approval, safety sign-offs, and securing financial rebates.
-This guide shows you exactly where to find and download UL certificates, DLC QPL links, and IES files on every product page, streamlining your specification and approval process.
+This guide shows you where to find and download UL/ETL certificate details, DLC QPL links, and IES files on our product pages, and how to independently verify them in the official databases.

 We centralize all essential technical and compliance documentation directly on our product pages.
-This means no more navigating complex corporate websites or sending emails for basic files.
+This means no more navigating multiple sites or sending emails for basic files.
 Everything you need to vet, specify, and install our fixtures is located in a consistent, accessible format.

 On each product detail page (PDP), look for a dedicated "Specifications" or "Downloads" section.
-Here you will find a comprehensive package of documents, including:
+Here you will typically find a package of documents, including:

-• Specification Sheet: A detailed PDF outlining all performance metrics, dimensions, and operational parameters.
+• Specification Sheet: A detailed PDF outlining performance metrics, dimensions, and basic operational parameters.

 • Installation Manual: Step-by-step instructions for safe and effective installation.

-• UL/ETL Certification Details: The file number required for independent verification.
+• UL/ETL Certification Details: The file number or report reference required for independent verification.

-• DLC QPL Link: A direct link to the product's entry on the DesignLights Consortium Qualified Products List.
+• DLC QPL Link (if applicable): A direct link to the product's entry on the DesignLights Consortium Qualified Products List.

 • IES Photometric File: The standardized .ies file for use in lighting design software.